chrisekelley/polymer-ckeditor5/README.md

 ### Vanilla ckeditor5 demo

 Finally, there is a demo of ckeditor5 running in the normal DOM at http://127.0.0.1:8000/demo/index-build.html.
-See the Development section for nore information.
+See the Development section for more information.

 ## Usage